Lauchschwert/Lauchschwert/README.md

    <p align="center">Good friend of <a href="https://github.com/anditv21">anditv21</a> - https://anditv.it
       <br>
       <br>
       - 🔭 I'll be continuing my <a href="https://github.com/Lauchschwert/SimpleCalculator">Simple Calculator</a> in a while with some new features and an User-friendly UI.
+Also I'm working on a Website with <a href="https://github.com/Fraggle030">Fraggle030</a>
 </center>
 <p align="center"><br><b>https://lauchschwert.xyz</B></p>
 <br>